Astrocytoma

 Pioneering research at our Brain Tumour Research Centre of Excellence at Queen Mary University of London is focused on using GBM stem cells to help develop unique, patient-specific treatments that should also benefit those with lower grades of astrocytoma brain tumours.

-The team of research and clinical experts at our Centre of Excellence at Imperial College, London, are part of a global collaboration looking at how the ketogenic diet can influence gliblastoma (GBM or astrocytoma grade 4) metabolism and help in the effective treatment and management of living with this brain tumour.
+The team of research and clinical experts at our Centre of Excellence at Imperial College, London, are part of a global collaboration looking at how the ketogenic diet can influence glioblastoma (GBM or astrocytoma grade 4) metabolism and help in the effective treatment and management of living with this brain tumour.
 They are also studying the influence of arginine deprivation on GBM cells and are working towards a clinical trial to investigate this further.
 They expect that their discoveries will also benefit low-grade astrocytoma.

 We also fund BRAIN UK at Southampton University, the country’s only national tissue bank registry providing crucial access to brain tumour samples for researchers from all clinical neuroscience centres in the UK, effectively covering about 90% of the UK population, and an essential component in the fight to find a cure for all grades of astrocytoma.